 History of the Atherton Tablelands

 Step back in time and immerse yourself in the rich history of the area.
 The Herberton Historic Village features 50 original buildings packed with interesting artifacts and antiques.
 Unearth the stories of the agriculture, tin mining and gold rush days of the region.
 The exhibits are some of the most significant in Queensland.
 They include rare antiques, horse drawn carriages, milk carts, and the 1883 Cobb & Co Coach.
 The Colonial furniture made from local red cedar and silky oak at Elderslie House is a highlight.
 Go on a train ride on the Tinlander.
 Imagine the bygone era when leaving the 107-year-old historic railway station.
 Every year the past comes alive at the Pioneer weekend.
 Demonstrations, entertainment and fashions of the Victorian era will make you feel nostalgic.
 For history buffs the Malanda Dairy Museum also displays pictorial and interesting relics of the early pioneer days.
-The Mareeba Heritage Centre also takes you on a classical journey with displays and exhibits.
+The Mareeba Heritage Centre is a special place that takes you on a classical journey with historical displays and exhibits.
 After delving into the history visit their lovely cafe for local coffee and tasty food.

 Accommodation places on the Atherton Tablelands that cater for wildlife enthusiasts and bird watchers